matthieubouchard/techstars_client/README.md

 Thanks so much for you consideration for this role.
 I wanted to share a few details and give context for the architecture of this app.

 * client: TS/React/TailwindCSS using v16+ hooks patterns
-  * this was my first time using tailwind after hearing a lot of good thigns about it and its really nice for quickly creating reusable styled components, especially with utility & layout classes
+  * this was my first time using tailwind after hearing a lot of good things about it and its really nice for quickly creating reusable styled components, especially with utility & layout classes
   * testing with cypress which collects coverage! (new since the last time I used it)

 * server: TS/Node/Prisma
-  * this is the first time I've used Prisma and I really like it, though the v2 releaes doesn't support some of the earlier version's functionality yet which made for some surprises.
+  * this is the first time I've used Prisma and I really like it, though the v2 release doesn't support some of the earlier version's functionality yet, which made for some surprises.
   * testing with mocha/chai

 * database: aws RDS managed postgresql instance